All of our trips are coordinated by volunteers. Any club member with suitable experience can organise a trip.

 Decide what type of accommodation you intend to use and ensure it exists in the area.
 RCC tends to use youth hostels, bunkhouses, self catering or camping; generally ensuring it is affordable to all.
-The club has membership of the Youth Hostel Association which can sometimes offer discounted rates – you can get details from the Secretary: firstname.lastname@example.org.
 Once you have an idea of the number of members coming you can secure the accommodation.
 Some accommodation requires you to pay the cost up front.
-It is sometimes possible for the club to pay this to the accommodation in advance, however, you must check with the Treasurer (email@example.com) in advance before committing to any payments.
+It is sometimes possible for the club to pay this to the accommodation in advance, however, you must check with the Treasurer ([email protected]) in advance before committing to any payments.

 Ensure everyone knows whether they’ll be sharing in mixed or single-sex rooms when using youth hostels or bunkhouse style accommodation.